 Naturally, this wine was not intended to be sold.
 That situation took place up to 1930s, that the wine had been presented on the market.

-1950, Pierre Pauly purchased Maison Noble.
-In the fifties wine production was in dire straits and more particularly in 1956:
+In 1950, Pierre Pauly purchased Maison Noble.
+The fifties were a catastrophic time for wine production, especially in 1956:

 Then, at the beginning of the sixties, the Bordeaux wine-growing region's rebirth starts!